SRGSSR/playsrg-apple/fastlane/README.md

 fastlane ios tvOSrtrAppStoreDistributePublicBeta
 ```
 RTR only: See 'tvOSAppStoreDistributePublicBetas' lane.
-### ios tvOSswiDSYMs
+### ios tvOSswiAppStoreDSYMs
 ```
-fastlane ios tvOSswiDSYMs
+fastlane ios tvOSswiAppStoreDSYMs
 ```
-SWI only: See 'tvOSDSYMs' lane.
+SWI only: See 'tvOSAppStoreDSYMs' lane.
-### ios tvOSsrfDSYMs
+### ios tvOSsrfAppStoreDSYMs
 ```
-fastlane ios tvOSsrfDSYMs
+fastlane ios tvOSsrfAppStoreDSYMs
 ```
-SFR only: See 'tvOSDSYMs' lane.
+SFR only: See 'tvOSAppStoreDSYMs' lane.
-### ios tvOSrtsDSYMs
+### ios tvOSrtsAppStoreDSYMs
 ```
-fastlane ios tvOSrtsDSYMs
+fastlane ios tvOSrtsAppStoreDSYMs
 ```
-RTS only: See 'tvOSDSYMs' lane.
+RTS only: See 'tvOSAppStoreDSYMs' lane.
-### ios tvOSrsiDSYMs
+### ios tvOSrsiAppStoreDSYMs
 ```
-fastlane ios tvOSrsiDSYMs
+fastlane ios tvOSrsiAppStoreDSYMs
 ```
-RSI only: See 'tvOSDSYMs' lane.
+RSI only: See 'tvOSAppStoreDSYMs' lane.
-### ios tvOSrtrDSYMs
+### ios tvOSrtrAppStoreDSYMs
 ```
-fastlane ios tvOSrtrDSYMs
+fastlane ios tvOSrtrAppStoreDSYMs
 ```
-RTR only: See 'tvOSDSYMs' lane.
+RTR only: See 'tvOSAppStoreDSYMs' lane.

 ----